mailhexu/isomode/README.md

    (which could be useful if you want to update the package through git and don't want to reinstall every time)

+  ​

 ## Usage

 ### Generating distorted structures

-1. prepare the phonon band structure netcdf file, in which the qpoints are the zone-center and high-symmetry points.
+* prepare the phonon band structure netcdf file, in which the qpoints are the zone-center and high-symmetry points.

 Note:

-   -  that symmetry equivalent qpoints are needed.
+​           (a) that symmetry equivalent qpoints are needed.

-   - do not add points between them. (set ndivsm to 2)
+​	    (b) do not add points between them. (set ndivsm to 2)

    Here's an example of the anaddb input for Dion-Jacobson structure.